Visa name

 $42,000

-That income threshold exists to ensure you can actually live in UAE without relying on local benefits.
-In practice, it should cover rent, groceries, health insurance, transportation, and leave a buffer.
-For context, the median local monthly salary in UAE is approximately 18,000 AED — so the visa threshold is deliberately set above average local earnings.
+The income bar is set so you can actually live in UAE without tapping local benefits.
+In practice it should cover rent, groceries, health insurance, and transport, and leave something spare at the end of the month.
+For context: the median local monthly salary in UAE is roughly 18,000 AED.
+The visa threshold is pitched above that on purpose.

 Tax implications

 The UAE has no personal income tax.
-Employment income, freelance income, and capital gains earned by individuals are not taxed at the federal or emirate level.
-A federal corporate tax of 9% applies to business profits above AED 375,000 (roughly $102,000 USD), but individual wages remain tax-free.
-Mandatory 5% VAT applies to most goods and services.
+Employment income, freelance income, and individual capital gains are not taxed at the federal or emirate level.
+A federal corporate tax of 9% applies to business profits above AED 375,000 (roughly $102,000 USD), but individual wages stay tax-free.
+A 5% VAT applies to most goods and services.

-Tax outcomes depend on your personal circumstances, your home country's rules, and any tax treaties.
-Do not rely on this summary as tax advice — consult a qualified advisor licensed in both UAE and your home country before making decisions.
+Your actual tax outcome depends on your personal situation, your home country's rules, and any tax treaties between the two.
+Do not treat this as tax advice.
+Talk to someone qualified in both UAE and your home country before you decide.

 Application process